 Here is our full post on how to get from Split to Dubrovnik.

-In Dubrovnik walk the old city walls and explore other Dubrovnik sights.
+Once in Dubrovnik, walk the old city walls and explore other Dubrovnik sights.
 Here you can find our full post on things to do in Dubrovnik.

 Split is actually a great base to visit other Dalmatian towns, like Zadar, Šibenik, or Dubrovnik.
-Zadar is less than 160 km from Split, and the two are connected by a modern multilane highway.
+Zadar is less than 160 km from Split, and the two are connected by a modern multilane motorway.

 Zadar is a nice coastal town with a long and rich history still clearly visible in Zadar's old town.
 However, Zadar has been badly bombed and damaged in WWII.
 Thus, the Roman and Venetian architecture mix with post-war buildings more dominantly than in Split, Trogir, or Dubrovnik.